KadirGuclu1/AI4G-portfolio-Kadir/Term 1/Week 2/README.md

 **What did I find difficult, and how did I solve it?**

 ### Checklist
-- [ x ] My workshop / homework files are in `homework/`
+- [x] My workshop / homework files are in `homework/`
-- [ x ] Everything runs without errors, or I explained what does not and why
+- [x] Everything runs without errors, or I explained what does not and why

 ---